Fort Hood: 1990–2000 Army deployments

-Since the 1990s, Fort Hood units have supported Operation Joint Endeavor in Bosnia and Herzegovina.
+Since the 1990s, post units have supported Operation Joint Endeavor in Bosnia and Herzegovina.
 In October 1998, The 1st Cavalry Division was the first United States division to assume authority of the Multinational Division (North) area of operation in Bosnia-Herzegovina.
 The mission was to conduct operations to enforce the military provisions set forth by the Dayton Peace Accords.

 In 1998, the Ironhorse Division was designated to be the Army's first Multi-Component unit.
 The main objective being to enhance Total Force integration, optimize the unique capabilities of each component, and improve the overall readiness of the Army.
 The program was developed to leverage the strengths of the Army's three components (active, reserve and National Guard).
 As such, 515 positions within the division have been designated as reserve component.
 These positions include individuals, a unit from the Wyoming National Guard and dual-mission units from the Texas Army National Guard.

-In addition to peacekeeping efforts, Fort Hood units routinely participate in national and international disaster relief efforts.
+In addition to peacekeeping efforts, the post's units routinely participate in national and international disaster relief efforts.
 Hours after the 1985 Mexico City earthquake, III Corps units were ready to move out to provide assistance.
 Fort Hood units also aided Managua, Nicaragua, after an earthquake ravaged the city.

-During the 1990s, Fort Hood continued an extensive building program to modernize the post.
+During the 1990s, the post continued an extensive building program to modernize.
 This modernization continues today, with emphasis on quality of life, force projection and training.
 The Robertson Blood Center, Soldier Development Center, and a new commissary at Warrior Way have been completed.
 Many other improvements were made to improve the Power Projection Mission of the post such as improvements to the railhead and the runway at Gray Army Airfield.
 Training ranges have been upgraded.